twobombs/cudacluster/README.md

 This is used to optimize the workload and usage of the GPUs, and also allows the abstract of running workload on thousands of GPU cores while only running on a small subset of those cores, therefore accurately simulation scaling.

 This is a solution that came up when developing an emulator for Quantum Computing.

+Project has its base from the deploy-nvidia-cuda environment.
+This is, obviouslt a very early version.